Anticipatory Evaluation of Language Models: Data Curation

-To compile faithful descriptions for each record, we first collect its sources.
+\paragraph{Dataset Source Paper Retrieval} To compile faithful descriptions for each record, we first collect its sources.
 LLMEvalDB~\citep{park2025can} provides the result papers.
 When the result paper differs from the dataset paper, we automatically recover the latter by inferring the citation with an LLM, resolving it to an arXiv ID, downloading the PDF, and verifying the dataset name/title.
 We then run a rule-based check to confirm that the PDF explicitly mentions the dataset (string match).
-Because source fidelity is critical, any remaining errors are corrected via targeted human edits.